School of Nursing and Allied Health (SONAH) Programs | REQUIREMENTS

 - All applicants must hold a high school diploma or GED.
 Be at least 18 years of age or older within six months after entry into the program.

-Applicants must have successfully completed one year of high school biology, one year of high school chemistry, and two years of mathematics (one of which must be algebra) with grades of C or better within the past 10 years.
+Applicants must have successfully completed one year of high school biology, one year of high school chemistry, and two years of mathematics (one of which must be algebra) with grades of C or better.

 - In the absence of these high school requirements, placement in and successful completion with a grade of C or better in PREP021 (Pre-Algebra) and a grade of C or better in CHEM105 (Principles of Biological Chemistry) satisfies these requirements.